-Relational expression: Compare a field’s value in a received message to a constant of the field’s datatype or a code designated by the SymbolicName of a code set associated to the field.
+Relational expression: Compare a field’s value in a received message to a literal of the field’s datatype or a code designated by its Namename in a code set associated to the field.

-Relational expression: Compare a field’s value in a received message to a to the value of another field in the same message or to a field used as a state variable belonging to an actor.
+Relational expression: Compare a field’s value in a received message to the value of another field in the same message or to a field used as a state variable belonging to an actor.

-Relational expression: compare the current state of a state machine to a constant representing one of its possible states.
+Relational expression: compare the current state of a state machine to a literal representing one of its possible states.

 Compound relational conditions joined by “and” and “or”.